Azure/azure-sdk-for-python/sdk/ai/azure-ai-project/samples/evaluations/bug_bash.md

 ### Sample Notebooks

-1. Remote Evaluation - [Notebook Link](./sample_evaluations.py).
+1. Remote Evaluation - [Sample Link](./sample_evaluations.py).
 This sample demonstrates how to create a new evaluation in cloud.
-2. Online Evaluation - [Notebook Link](./sample_evaluations_schedules.py).
+2. Online Evaluation - [Sample Link](./sample_evaluations_schedules.py).
 This sample demonstrates how to evaluate continuously by running evaluation on a schedule.